filipkro/tsc/README.md

+I trained/evaluated the models using 10-fold cross validation along with a separate test set.
+The training is done in [`cross-val-train-classifier`](cross-val-train-classifier.py).
+I ended up using ensembles of different architectures, see thesis for more details.
+Hence I trained a number of different models for each dataset and ended up using models performing well on cross validation either overall or achieving good precision.
+Again, `cross-val-train-classifier.py` is a bit messy and is dependent on how the datasets are created/organised (seee motion analysis repo).
+I will make sure it matches with new code generating datasets, after doing this I will also provide some more instructions.

+How models then are evaluated depends again on data and models used.
+The most recent code for this can be found in [`eval_consensus_cuts.py`](utils/eval_consesnsus_cuts.py).
+This code is for data augmented by cutting in the beginning and end of the sequences.
+It will run all the different models for the different cuts and classify as the likeliest class for the summed predicted probabilities from the ensembles.
+The different models in the ensembles are also weighted differently depending on what they are trained to recognise.

 # Deep Learning for Time Series Classification
 This is the companion repository for [our paper](https://link.springer.com/article/10.1007%2Fs10618-019-00619-1) titled "Deep learning for time series classification: a review" published in [Data Mining and Knowledge Discovery](https://link.springer.com/journal/10618), also available on [ArXiv](https://arxiv.org/pdf/1809.04356.pdf).